smaclennan/doorknob/README.md

 replaced with the mail-from address.
 All other occurrences are silently dropped.
 The To: field in the header should still contain the correct addresses.

+## Winning the fight with mail servers

+The mail server I use now requires the From and the RCPT_TO match.
+The crontab daemon I use does not add the From.
+This created a problem and all my crontab email was rejected.

+Since crontab is my main use case for doorknob, I had to fix it.

+The doorknob sendmail will now add `From: unknown` if there is no From and a Date if there is no date.
+Since I was already updating, might as well add the date since I sort by date in my mail client.

+I then enabled `rewrite-from` in my /etc/doorknob.conf.
+This takes the unknown and corrects it.
+I am now getting crontab emails again.